MBARI-BOG/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol/MBARI-BOG-18Sv9-metabarcoding-pcr-protocol.md

 #### Positive Control

-Please include information about any positive controls, used in every PCR run to verify success of the PCR reaction.
-This should include a description of the sequence(s), the concentration and volume added, and the reference sequence(s).
+An internal positive control consisting of extracted DNA from a freshwater aquarium sample was run in singleton for each 96-well PCR plate.

 #### Negative Control

-Please include information about any negative controls, such as PCR-grade water used as a no template control (NTC) when setting up each PCR plate.
+A NTC consisting of nuclease-free water was run in singleton for each 96-well PCR plate.

 ### PCR Clean-up

-7. PCR products were purified and size selected using the Agencourt AMPure XP bead system (Beckman Coulter, USA).
+4. PCR products were purified and size selected using the Agencourt AMPure XP bead system (Beckman Coulter, USA).
-8. A second agarose gel was run to confirm primer removal and retention of target amplicons after purification.
+5. A second agarose gel was run to confirm primer removal and retention of target amplicons after purification.
-9. Purified products were then quantified using Quant-It Picogreen dsDNA Assay (Life Technologies) on an fmax Molecular Devices Fluorometer with SoftMaxPro v1.3.1
+6. Purified products were then quantified using Quant-It Picogreen dsDNA Assay (Life Technologies) on an fmax Molecular Devices Fluorometer with SoftMaxPro v1.3.1

 ### Basic Troubleshooting Guide